welbornprod/pyvalbot/README.md

 Coverage is not where it should be, but if all tests pass then basic functionality should be okay.
-As of right now, the tests confirm existence of required third-party executables, confirm `pastebinit` functionality, and basic code execution.
+As of right now, the tests confirm existence of required third-party executables, confirm paste site functionality, and basic code execution.

 Tests are `unittest`-based, run them with your favorite test runner for python (`pytest`, `nose`, etc.).